A Brief Guide for Canadians Buying Property in Florida

 When purchasing property in Florida as a Canadian, it's essential to understand the associated taxes to avoid surprises.
 You'll pay annual property taxes based on the property's assessed value, which funds local services and varies by location.
 The Foreign Investment in Real Property Tax Act (FIRPTA) requires the IRS to withhold a portion of the sale price when you sell your property, though this can be reduced under certain conditions.

 If you rent out your property, the rental income is subject to US income tax and must be reported on both US and Canadian tax returns, with the potential for deductions and tax treaty benefits.
-When selling, capital gains may be taxed in both countries, but you can often claim a foreign tax credit on your Canadian return for taxes paid to the US.
+Capital gains may be taxed in both countries when selling, but you can often claim a foreign tax credit on your Canadian return for taxes paid to the US.

 Quick tips for purchasing Florida real estate